-For undergraduates, normal progress toward a degree requires 30 units of successfully completed course work each year.
-The continued enrollment of a student who fails to achieve minimum academic progress shall be subject to the approval of the associate dean of the college.
+For undergraduates, normal progress toward a degree requires 30 units of successfully completed coursework each year.
+The continued enrollment of a student who fails to achieve minimum academic progress shall be subject to the approval of the Undergraduate Dean.
 To achieve minimum academic progress, the student must meet two criteria:

 - The student must have successfully completed a number of units no fewer than 15 times the number of semesters, less one, in which the student has been enrolled on the Berkeley campus.
-Summer sessions will not be counted as semesters for this purpose. - A student's final class schedule must contain at least 13 units in any term, unless otherwise authorized by the staff adviser or the associate dean.
+Summer sessions will not be counted as semesters for this purpose. - A student's class schedule must contain at least 13 units in any term, unless otherwise authorized by the staff adviser or the Undergraduate Dean.